Netherlands: Language

 The official language of the Netherlands is Dutch, which is spoken by the vast majority of inhabitants.
 The dialects most spoken in the Netherlands are the Brabantian-Hollandic dialects.

 Besides Dutch, West Frisian is recognised as a second official language in the northern province of Friesland (Fryslân in West Frisian).
 West Frisian has a formal status for government correspondence in that province.
-Four other languages are protected under the European Charter for Regional or Minority Languages.
+Five other languages are protected under the European Charter for Regional or Minority Languages.
 The first of these recognised regional languages is Low Saxon (Nedersaksisch in Dutch).
 Low Saxon consists of several dialects of the Low German language spoken in the north and east of the Netherlands, like Tweants in the region of Twente, and Drents in the province of Drenthe.

 Limburgish is recognised as a regional language.
 It consists of Dutch varieties of Meuse-Rhenish and is spoken in the south-eastern province of Limburg.
 Yiddish and the Romani language were recognised in 1996 as non-territorial languages.

 English has a formal status in the special municipalities of Saba and Sint Eustatius.
 It is widely spoken on these islands.
 Papiamento has a formal status in the special municipality of Bonaire.

 The Netherlands has a long tradition of learning foreign languages, formalised in Dutch education laws.
 Some 90% of the total population are able to converse in English, 70% in German, and 29% in French.
 English is a mandatory course in all secondary schools.
 In most lower level secondary school educations (vmbo), one additional modern foreign language is mandatory during the first two years.
 In higher level secondary schools (havo and vwo), the acquisition of two additional modern foreign language skills is mandatory.
 Besides English, the standard modern languages are French and German, although schools can replace one of these with Chinese, Spanish, Russian, Italian, Turkish or Arabic.
 Additionally, schools in Friesland teach and have exams in West Frisian.